freealise/freealise/ar/README.md

 in order of not succession but execution, to wiki with toc and markdown

 //foil is covered by food-grade wax from cheese;
-make wet paper models from depth maps with texture embossed with wire / foil / wax,
+make wet paper models from depth maps with texture
-sketched from pano thumbnail with large fov and painted in CMYK
+drawn from pano thumbnails with large fov stitched together,
+embossed with wire / foil / wax and painted in CMYK

 //draw cross-contour for storyboards; draw objects on pano and find depth map
 //scanned foil (photogrammetry) / optical flow or stereo depth estimator (+in realtime)